 When: Annually on a Tuesday in February or March: Officially on 17 February – 1 March, 2022

 Duration: Approx. 14 days

 The Famous (and often infamous) Mardi Gras Festival in New Orleans, Louisiana, occurs yearly beginning twelve days after Christmas and culminating in an epic final day, Fat Tuesday, which is the day before Ash Wednesday.
-The festival brings party seekers from all over the world for family fun, mostly, but a bit of debauchery awaits for some.
+This is one of the best February celebrations around the world and the festival brings party seekers from all over the world for family fun, mostly, but a bit of debauchery awaits for some.